Hebei: Highways and primary routes

-The recent expressway boom in China included Hebei.
-There are expressways to every prefecture-level city in Hebei, totaling approximately 2,000 km.
-The total length of highways within Hebei is around 40,000 km.
+Hebei's expressway network expanded substantially in the 21st century.
+By the end of 2024, the province had 8,690 km (5,399 mi) of expressways in operation, with all county-level administrative centres within 30 minutes of an expressway; in 2025, the province expected its expressway network to exceed 9,000 km (5,600 mi).
+In January 2026, Xinhua reported that the total length of expressways in Hebei had surpassed 9,000 km.

 Air transit

 Shijiazhuang's Zhengding Airport is the province's center for air transportation, with domestic and international flights.
 Parts of Hebei are served by the Beijing Daxing International Airport in Beijing.

 Ocean transit

 There are several ports along the Bohai Sea, including Huanghua, Jingtang, and Qinhuangdao.
 Qinhuangdao is the second busiest port in China and has a capacity of over 100 million tons.

 Media

 Hebei is served by the province-wide Hebei Television, abbreviated HEBTV.
 Shijiazhuang Radio & Television is a regional network that covers the provincial capital.
 Hebei is also served by three major newspapers: Hebei Daily, Yanzhao Metropolis Daily, and Yanzhao Evening News.
 Hebei Daily Newspaper Group publishes all three newspapers.